k-off/ft_linear_regression/README.md

 ### Flags

-	-vs - visualize standardized dataset and and solution -vo - visualize original dataset and solution
+	-vs 	- visualize standardized dataset and solution -vo 	- visualize original dataset and solution
 	-err 	- print mean squared error after each iteration of regression -lr 	- set learning rate (affects speed of learning), must be followed by a number